Medical/Professional Relations

 Revisions to Rules Regarding the Evaluation of Medical Evidence

-A2: We revised our medical evidence rules.
-The revisions include redefining several key terms related to evidence, revising our rules about acceptable medical sources (AMS), revising how we consider and articulate our consideration of medical opinions and prior administrative medical findings, revising our articulation requirements for other kinds of evidence, revising our rules about medical consultants (MC) and psychological consultants (PC), revising our rules about treating sources, and reorganizing our evidence regulations for ease of use.
+A1: The revisions to our medical evidence rules include redefining several key terms related to evidence, revising our list of acceptable medical sources (AMS), revising how we consider and articulate our consideration of medical opinions and prior administrative medical findings, revising who can be a medical consultant (MC) and psychological consultant (PC), revising our rules about treating sources, and reorganizing our evidence regulations for ease of use.

-Q8: What changes did we make to our rules about categorizing evidence?
+Q4: What changes did we make to our rules about categorizing evidence?

 Category of Evidence